-Where Screen Rate Determination is specified as the manner in which the Interest Rate in respect of Floating Rate Bonds is to be determined, the Conditions provide that the Interest Rate shall be determined by reference to the Relevant Screen Page (or its successor or replacement).
-In circumstances where such Reference Rate is discontinued, neither the Relevant Screen Page, nor any successor or replacement may be available.
+Where Relevant Screen Rate Determination is specified as the manner in which the Interest Rate in respect of Floating Rate Bonds is to be determined, the Conditions provide that the Interest Rate shall be determined by reference to the Page (or its successor or replacement).

-Where the Relevant Screen Page is not available, and no successor or replacement for the Relevant Screen Page is available, the Conditions provide for the Interest Rate to be determined by the Calculation Agent by reference to quotations from banks communicated to it.
+Where the Relevant Screen Page is not available, and no successor or replacement for the Relevant Screen Page is available, where the Floating Rate option specified is "EURIBOR", the Conditions provide for the Interest Rate to be determined by the Calculation Agent by reference to quotations from banks communicated to it.